ktitaro/ghost-flyio-starter/README.md

 ## Launch a blog

 You will need a [Fly.io](https://fly.io/) account to get started.
-With your account registered, run the following command in your terminal:
+Run the following command in your terminal:

 ```sh
 git clone https://github.com/selfhosterco/ghost-flyio-starter.git && cd ./ghost-flyio-starter && sh ./setup.sh